kaloyan-marinov/react-redux-tutorial/README.md

 the component needs from a larger collection of state.

 3. It is **the connected component** that **needs to be wrapped with the `Provider` component**.

+# Dispatch Redux Actions from a React Component

+Once a component is `connect`ed, it contains relevant parts of the state as props.
+Now how can we dispatch actions - _from within the component!_ - to change those parts of the state?

+... in addition to passing in the (mapped) state, [`connect`] _also_ passes in the `dispatch` function from the store!

+To dispatch an action from inside the component, we can call `this.props.dispatch` with an action.